Masetra-Group/masetra-docs/docs/user-guide/capas.md

 ---
 layout: default
-title: "CAPA Management"
+title: "CAPA (Corrective and Preventive Actions) Management"
 description: "Learn how to manage Corrective and Preventive Actions within Masetra Quality Management System"
 ---

-# CAPA (Corrective and Preventive Actions) Management

-Learn how to manage Corrective and Preventive Actions within Masetra Quality Management System.

 ## 📋 What are CAPAs?